+- d. trainee design engineer (TOIO);

-e. trainee in any profession or in connection with further academic or practical education or training, including the Royal Netherlands Academy of Sciences (KNAW) and EU fellows.
+- e. trainee in any profession or in connection with further academic or practical education or training, including the Royal Netherlands Academy of Sciences (KNAW) and EU fellows.

-- 11. When determining the total term and total number of successive employment contracts in this collective labour agreement (cao), employment contracts between the employee and different employers, which in light of the work performed should reasonably be considered to be each other's successor, shall not be taken into consideration. - 12.
-On-call workers within the meaning of paragraphs 8 and 9 sub b are taken to mean those who, at variable times to be determined by the employer, perform incidental work falling within the general task of the unit concerned.
+- 11. When determining the total term and total number of successive employment contracts in this collective labour agreement (cao), employment contracts between the employee and different employers, which in light of the work performed should reasonably be considered to be each other's successor, shall not be taken into consideration.

+- 12. a.
+On-call workers within the meaning of this paragraph are taken to mean those who, at variable times to be determined by the employer, perform incidental work falling within the general task of the unit concerned.

+- b.
+On-call workers whose work is of an incidental nature and to whom no fixed number of hours applies are not entitled to continued payment of wages.
 This shall apply only to:

-- a. ward attendants;
+- ward attendants;

-- b. positions in the hotel and catering industry;
+- positions in the hotel and catering industry;

-- c. invigilators;
+- invigilators;

-- d. pollsters;
+- pollsters;

-- e. language, sports and music teachers;
+- language, sports and music teachers;

-- f. correctors;
+- correctors;

-- g. help desk staff and information officers;
+- help desk staff and information officers;

-- h. personal drivers;
+- personal drivers;

-- i. cloakroom attendants;
+- cloakroom attendants;

-- j. students (not student assistants) who exclusively perform administrative and organisational activities.
+- students (not student assistants) who exclusively perform administrative and organisational activities.

-- 13. In respect of the special universities, the provisions in this article pertaining to possible term and number of successive employment contracts, as well as uccessive employership apply in deviation from the provisions of Article 7:668a of the Dutch Civil Code.
+- 13. In respect of the special universities, the provisions in this article pertaining to possible term and number of successive employment contracts, as well as successive employership apply in deviation from the provisions of Article 7:668a of the Dutch Civil Code.